 I was ready for a fresh start and actually building a social circle, without having to be accepted into one.
 I had waited to do this for 7 years.

 At my Law School orientation, I walked up to all of the hottest girls.
 Told them, "we're gonna be the coolest kids here" (very PUA like) and introduced them to the other hot girls I met.
-I build a circle in about 40 minutes.
+I built a circle in about 40 minutes.
 I was a machine.

 Best Moment of My Life? (w/ David DeAngelo)